Modrigue/Scripts/README.md

 # Scripts

-My personal useful scripts for Linux and Windows.
+Useful scripts and commands for Linux and Windows.

 ## Linux